XiaofeiCao/azure-sdk-for-java/sdk/devopsinfrastructure/azure-resourcemanager-devopsinfrastructure/README.md

-# Azure Resource Manager DevOpsInfrastructure client library for Java
+# Azure Resource Manager DevOps Infrastructure client library for Java

-Azure Resource Manager DevOpsInfrastructure client library for Java.
+Azure Resource Manager DevOps Infrastructure client library for Java.

-This package contains Microsoft Azure SDK for DevOpsInfrastructure Management SDK.
-Package tag package-preview-2024-04.
+This package contains Microsoft Azure SDK for DevOps Infrastructure Management SDK.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback